 - Under the newly created resource location click + Cloud Connectors

 - Click Download.
 Click Run once the download finishes

 - Citrix Cloud connectivity test successful message will be displayed.
 Click Close.
 If the test fails, check the following link to resolve the issue.
 You may also use the Cloud Connector Connectivity Check Utility tool to verify all addresses are reachable

 - Click Sign In and Sign in to Citrix Cloud

-- From the drop down select the appropriate Customer and Resource Location (Resource location dropdown will not be displayed if there is only one resource location).
+- From the drop-down menu select the appropriate Customer and Resource Location (Resource location drop-down menu will not be displayed if there is only one resource location).
 Click Install

-- Once the installation completes, a service connectivity test will run.
-Let it complete and you should again see a successful result.
+- Once the installation completes, a service connectivity test runs.
+Let it complete and you will see a successful result.
 Click Close

 - Refresh the Resource Location page in Citrix Cloud.

 - The newly added Cloud Connector is listed.
 Repeat to install another Cloud Connector in the Resource Location on the second Windows server machine that you had prepared.

 Install Citrix Virtual Delivery Agent